 I had the impression, that many others hold, that AR stands for assault rifle.
-This is a misconception based on the similar appearance of the MSR to other rifles that are either fully-automatic or have selective fire.
-Selective fire means that the number of bullets that fire with one trigger pull differs and can be changed easily.
+This is a misconception based on the similar appearance of the MSR to other rifles that are either fully automatic or have selective fire.
+Selective fire means the number of bullets that fire with one trigger pull differs and can be changed easily.

 The Modern Sporting Rifle

 A semi-automatic rifle only fires one bullet per trigger pull.
 The “A” in these guns actually stands for ArmaLite, the first company that made rifles of this style in the 1950s.
 There are several good historical articles on the background of AR platforms.

 Due to the use of AR platform weapons in competitions, and to help remove the false stigma that AR stands for assault rifle, the MSR term was coined in 2009 to help with rebranding.
 According to the National Shooting Sports Foundation (NSSF), MSRs are quickly becoming one of the quickest-selling segments of the gun sales market.

 I was introduced to the MSR format by an ex-Marine.
 I did not want to shoot it at first because I had incorrectly adopted this misconception.
 Many veterans are comfortable with this format of the weapon since they are similar to the ones used in combat.
 This usage has also led to the widespread introduction of these guns in sporting competitions.